krzentner/language-world/data/gpt-3.5-turbo/basic_py_md/bin-picking-2.py.md

         robot.drop("gripper around cube")
     if check("the robot's gripper is near cube and the robot's gripper is open"): robot.close("gripper around cube")
-    if check("the robot's gripper is above cube and the robot's gripper is closed"): robot.place("cube in bin")
+    if check("the robot's gripper is above the cube and the robot's gripper is closed"): robot.put("cube inside bin")